catraf/mixed_messages/README.md

 # Mixed Messages

-A simple app that generates a random message.
+A simple app that generates a random catchphrase.

 ## Prerequisites